Skip to main content

 This is a potential indication that there will be more regulatory focus on evaluating the effectiveness of the board’s cybersecurity oversight and additional efforts to hold the board accountable if it does not take steps to promote cybersecurity as a core value within the credit union to mitigate potential cybersecurity threats.

-The board of directors and senior management should ensure that each of the recommendations identified in the October 2024 Board of Director Engagement in Cybersecurity Oversight (24-CU-02) letter is put into practice at the credit union.
+The board of directors and senior management should ensure that the credit union puts each of the recommendations identified in the October 2024 Board of Director Engagement in Cybersecurity Oversight (24-CU-02) letter into practice.
 While some credit unions may have internal resources to help with this process, many credit unions will benefit from having an independent consultant review their information security program, policies and procedures, incident response plan, vendor management practices, and technical security controls to identify areas for improvement to comply with the NCUA’s recommendations.
-The consultant can then provide templates and other resources for management to use to implement the recommended improvements, or the consultant can be engaged to assist the credit union with the implementation of the recommended improvements.
+The consultant can provide templates and other resources for management to use to implement the recommended improvements.
+The consultant can also be engaged to assist the credit union with the implementation of the recommended improvements.

 Young & Associates offers the following services to both evaluate and improve your cybersecurity program and security controls by identifying weaknesses and assisting with corrective actions to help you better protect your credit union from current cybersecurity threats.